thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 {% include images-gallery.html imageCollection="customize-office-plan-widget-4" %}

 Click any marker on the "Office plan" widget to open a tooltip.
-In each device’s tooltip, there is a line to access the details of the selected device.
+Each device&#39;s tooltip includes a line button to access the details of the selected device.
 Click on this line.

 {% include images-gallery.html imageCollection="customize-office-plan-widget-5" %}

 ## Configuring state for Indoor Air Quality Sensor

 To effectively monitor and analyze indoor air quality, we'll add three widgets to display current readings of temperature, humidity, and CO2 levels, alongside two widgets for tracking historical data on air quality in the office.
-This will allow not only to monitor the current state of air quality parameters but also to analyze the trends of their changes over time.
+This will allow us to not only monitor the current state of air quality parameters but also to analyze the trends in their changes over time.

 ### Temperature, humidity, and CO2 level cards widgets

-In ThingsBoard, there is a bundle of pre-configured widgets for displaying telemetry of the indoor environment, such as temperature, humidity, and CO2 levels, etc. In this lesson, we will use this widgets bundle.
+In ThingsBoard, there is a bundle of pre-configured widgets for displaying telemetry of the indoor environment, including temperature, humidity, and CO2 levels, etc. In this lesson, we will use this widgets bundle.

 First, add a widget to display the current temperature in the office.